-The Episcopal Church Medical Trust has collaborated with SaveOnSP to help our Members save money on certain specialty medications.
+The Episcopal Church Medical Trust has collaborated with SaveOnSP to help our Members save money on certain specialty medications by maximizing copay assistance from manufacturers.

 SaveOnSP works in conjunction with The Medical Trust's current pharmacy program through Express Scripts.
 Participants in the SaveOnSP program will continue to receive their specialty medications through Accredo, Express Scripts' specialty home delivery provider, but will receive these specialty pharmacy medications free of charge (\$0).
-SaveOnSP will leverage manufacturer's copay assistance program to provide savings both to the participant and to The Medical Trust.
-The list of specialty pharmacy medications included in the program can be found at SaveonSP.com/cpg.
+SaveOnSP leverages the Affordable Care Act state benchmark requirements to reclassify certain specialty medications under the category of non-Essential Health Benefits in order to provide savings both to the Member and the Medical Trust.
+The list of specialty pharmacy medications included in the program can be found at SaveOnSP.com/cpg.

-Copays for these medications will be set to the maximum available manufacturer copay assistance and will be paid through the SaveOnSP program.
+Copays for these medications will be set to the amount of available manufacturer copay assistance and will be paid through the SaveOnSP program.
 When participating in the SaveOnSP program, your cost will be \$0.
 Eligible Members who choose to decline enrollment would be responsible for the full amount of the 30% coinsurance.